-Anyone wishing to make a complaint with regard to SEND support and provision should in the first instance discuss with Mr Barnard (Head of School) or Mrs Turner (SENDCo).
+Anyone wishing to make a complaint regarding SEND support and provision should in the first instance discuss with Mr Barnard (Head of School) or Mrs Turner (SENDCo).
 A referral will be made to the Hub Council via the SEND Hub Councillor at the School Improvement Committee meeting.
 The complaint should be put into writing in accordance with the school complaints policy, which can be found on the school website.

-This year we received 0 complaints with regard to SEND support and provision.
+This year we received 0 complaints regarding SEND support and provision.